wez/Kaleidoscope/README.md

 ### `.timeOut`

-> The number of loop iterations to wait before considering a held key in
+> The number of milliseconds to wait before considering a held key in isolation
-> isolation as its secondary role.
-That is, we'd have to hold a `Z/Control` key
+> as its secondary role.
+That is, we'd have to hold a `Z/Control` key this long,
-> this long, by itself, to trigger the `Control` role.
+> by itself, to trigger the `Control` role.
 >
 > Not strictly a method, it is a variable one can assign a new value to.
 >
-> Defaults to 20.
+> Defaults to 1250.

 ## Further reading